clemenssielaff/notf/pynotf/pynotf/scene/scene.md

 ## Input Plug
 - [X] Concrete implementation of the Receiver interface.
 - [X] Store a constant raw reference to their owner Widget that is always valid.
-- [X] Optionally forwards ValueSignals to a Widget.InputCallback, passing a Widget.Self handle to the owner Widget.
+- [X] Optionally forwards ValueSignals to a Widget.InputCallback, passing a Widget.Handle handle to the owner Widget.
 - [X] Which method is forwarded to can be changed by the owner Widget.
 - [X] If the Callback throws an exception, the ValueSignal will remain unmodified.